tytydraco/yessleep/out/i_think_my_boyfriend_ate_our_dog.md

 "yeah love you too, Sam."

 I took Sam's bike 3 towns over to my mom's.
-Steven's been calling me every day.
+Steve's been calling me all day.
 He keeps leaving voicemails and text messages telling me that we need to talk and that I should think about seeing a therapist for these "episodes" that I've been having. he keeps asking me where I went after I left Sam's.
 I'm not going to answer. i don't know what to do, and I have no proof. i don't know if I'm safe. will the police even believe me? my mom doesn't think they will. please tell me I'm not crazy.